bodik/sner4/README.md

 ### 3.1 Agent

-* Wraps existing tools with the communication and execution layer = module.
+* Wraps existing tools with the communication and execution layer.
-  Any module should inherit from `sner.agent.modules.Base`.

 * For agent-server protocol specification see the `sner/agent/procotol.py`.